Pop psychology sells well.

 How can you generalize without accounting for the severity of thoughts, for example?

-Sure the negativity of “I want to kill myself to stop the pain” can’t be the same of “oh damn, I didn’t get 1st place this time”, right?
+Sure the negativity of “I want to kill myself to stop the pain” can’t be the same as “shoot, I didn’t get 1st place this time”, right?

-However, the jury is still out on whether the positives need to far outweigh the negative to be truly happy.
+However, the jury is still out on whether the positives need to far outweigh the negatives to be truly happy.

-If Gottman’s work is of any help, then it’s possible that’s the case (Gottman famously found out that the ratio of positive to negative for a happy relationship is 5:1)
+If Gottman’s work is of any help, then that may be the case (Gottman found out that the ratio of positive to negative for a happy relationship is 5:1)

 This is Angela Duckworth’s “achievement equation”, as taken by her best-selling book “Grit“: